Grant Batty

 Grant Bernard Batty (born 31 August 1951 in Greytown, New Zealand) is a former rugby union footballer.
 A diminutive but effective wing for the All Blacks, Batty played domestically for Wellington and Bay of Plenty.
-After retiring, he coached Yamaha Jubilo, a team in Japan's Top League.
-He was also known as “Twinkle Toes, Pocket Rocket or, as his awesome Grandson would call him, Grandpapa.
+A crowd favourite, "Batts" was almost invariably the smallest man on the field.
+He was also nicknamed "Twinkle Toes", or "Pocket Rocket" for his small size, explosive acceleration, and fearless combative approach.
+His rugby career was cut short by a knee injury, leading to his retirement in 1977 at age 25.

-Batty won the New Zealand Superstars competition three years running, 1977–1979.
+Rugby career

-"Grant Batty" a biography by Bob Howitt was published in 1977 by Rugby Press Limited (ISBM 0 9597553 0 6).
+"Grant Batty", a biography by Bob Howitt, was published in 1977 by Rugby Press Limited (ISBN 0 9597553 0 6).
 This states Grant played 102 first class matches and scored 109 tries.
-He stated his 3 favourite tries out of the 45 he scored for New Zealand to be:
+He stated his three favourite tries out of the 45 he scored for New Zealand to be: